railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 To use the profiling system you will need to install OpenERP's :mod:`crm_profiling` module.
-It is part of the core OpenERP system in version 6.0.0 so you do not have to download it separately from ``addons-extra``.
+It is part of the core OpenERP system in version 6.0.0 so you do not have to download it separately from ``extra-addons``.

-You can also use the Reconfiguration Wizard and add Profiling.
+You can also use the `Reconfigure` wizard and add `Profiling`.

-Once the module is installed you can create a list of questions and the possible responses through the menu :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Questions`.
+Once the module is installed, you can create a list of questions and the possible responses through the menu :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Questions`.

-To obtain the scheme presented earlier you can create the following questions and responses:
+To obtain the scheme presented earlier, you can create the following questions and responses:

 .. csv-table::  Questionnaire for defining profiles